Kaleidocosmo - an Artistic Astronomical Mosaic

 What happens when you look at a star through a telescope - and then put the image out of focus?

-The subtle colour of the star is revealed.
+The subtle colour of the star is revealed (find out more about the colours of stars here).

 The size of each circle represents the brightness (or 'apparent magnitude') of each star.